mroberts1/BOOTSTRA.386/manual/index.md

 It wasn't so much that Potemkin is moving a solid line but closer to a ragged perimeter, capturing the more laboriouis tasks from the user and freeing them of the burden.
 At least that's the objective.

-## Facet-views: A new paradigm
+## Facet-views: A New Paradigm

-As I sit around trying to plan I used the classic aphorism that I just couldn't "square the circle" on the project.
+As we sit around trying to plan I use the classic aphorism that I just couldn't "square the circle" on the project.
 It was at that time that Kat made the real breakthrough, "No, it's Prince Ruperts Cube".

 In this mathematical puzzle you are supposed to pass a "convex polyhedra" (let's use a cube) through itself, fully.
 This is certainly possible.